withastro/astro/docs/src/pages/guides/pagination.md

 ## When to use pagination

-You only need pagination when you need a numbered collection of generated pages.
+Pagination is only useful when you need to generate multiple, numbered pages from a larger data set.

-If all of your data can fit on a single page (like a single page list of all blog posts or products on a website) then you don't need pagination.
-A single [page component](/core-concepts/astro-pages) will do.
+If all of your data can fit on a single page then you should consider using a static [page component](/core-concepts/astro-pages) instead.

-If you need to split your data into multiple pages but not using numbered pages (`/tag/foo` & `/tag/bar` instead of `/tag/1` & `/tag/2`) then a normal dynamic route param is what you need (Example: `src/pages/tag/[tag].astro`).
+If you need to split your data into multiple pages but do not want those page URLs to be numbered, then you should use a [dynamic page](/core-concepts/routing) instead without pagination (Example: `/tag/[tag].astro`).

 ## How to use pagination

 ### Create your page component

 To automatically paginate some data, you'll first need to create your page component.
-This is the component that every individual page in the collection will inherit from.
+This is the component `.astro` file that every page in the paginated collection will inherit from.

-Pagination is built on top of dynamic page routing, with the page number represented as a dynamic route param: `[page].astro` or `[...page].astro`.
+Pagination is built on top of dynamic page routing, with the page number in the URL represented as a dynamic route param: `[page].astro` or `[...page].astro`.
 If you aren't familiar with routing in Astro, quickly familiarize yourself with our [Routing documentation](/core-concepts/routing) before continuing.

-The `[page]` param becomes the page number in your URL.
 Your first page URL will be different depending on which type of query param you use:

 - `/posts/[page].astro` will generate the URLs `/posts/1`, `/posts/2`, `/posts/3`, etc.
 - `/posts/[...page].astro` will generate the URLs `/posts`, `/posts/2`, `/posts/3`, etc.

-You can customize pagination to use any param name that you'd like, by passing a `param` option in the second argument of the `paginate()` function (see below).

 ### calling the `paginate()` function

-Once you have decided on the file name/path for your page component, you'll need to export a `getStaticPaths()` function from the component. `getStaticPaths()` is needed so that Astro knows which pages to generate during your build.
-Without it, Astro would have no idea if you needed to build 100+ pages or just 2.
+Once you have decided on the file name/path for your page component, you'll need to export a [`getStaticPaths()`](/reference/api-reference#getstaticpaths) function from the component. `getStaticPaths()` is where you tell Astro what pages to generate.

 `getStaticPaths()` provides the `paginate()` function that we'll use to paginate your data.
 In the example below, we'll use `paginate()` to split a list of 150 Pokemon into 15 pages of 10 Pokemon each.